Infinisoft-inc/public/Packages/@brainstack/inject/README.md

 Registers a new dependency in the container.

-- `dependency`: An object containing the dependency details (id, name, description, run).
+- `dependency`: An object containing the dependency details (id, name, description, instance).

 Returns: A function to unregister the dependency.